pombase/website/src/docs/documentation/gene-page-gene-ontology.md

 PRO terms can be used in extensions, and PRO terms that are used to associate a GO annotation with a specific modified or processed form are also listed with annotation extensions.
 In both cases, PRO IDs link to Protein Ontology web pages.
-Note that PomBase uses human-friendly display names that differ from the full names on the PRO pages; abbreviations used in the display names are included in the [extension display
+Note that ${database_name} uses human-friendly display names that differ from the full names on the PRO pages; abbreviations used in the display names are included in the [extension display